 Faraja ensures that our services reach children and their families as they go through this difficult time by providing practical and emotional support.
 The below gives you a snapshot of 3 ways we do this:

-Through our Craft for Cure Programme - a picture paints a thousand words
+Through our Craft for Cure Programme - A Picture Paints a Thousand Words

-Kids can get pretty miserable and bored having to stay for months on end at a hospital for cancer treatment.
-The Crafts for Cure program takes place every Friday afternoon at Kenyatta National Hospital run by Faraja and Nairobi University's AIESEC students.
+Children can get pretty miserable and bored having to stay for months on end at a hospital for cancer treatment.
+The Crafts for Cure program takes place every Wednesday morning and Friday afternoon at Kenyatta National Hospital (KNH) run by Faraja and Nairobi University's AIESEC students.

 Through Providing Life-Saving Treatments

 Faraja Cancer Support Trust began giving fruit and milk donations once a month in 2015.
-The donations are offered to the children in level 3 ward which accommodates approximately 50 children.
+The donations are offered to the children in level 3 which accommodates approximately 50 children.
 Due to the positive feedback we have received, the donations have been extended to level 1 e and level 9 paediatric and a total of 400 packets of milk and 400 apples are donated every Friday.

 Special One-Off Projects